vmware-tanzu/thepodlets/site/_episodes/001-cloud-native.md

 [00:14:25] NL: I think a GitHub repo makes a lot of sense.
 I also wouldn't mind doing some social media malarkey, maybe having a Twitter account that we run or something like that, where people can ask questions too.

 [00:14:36] CC: Yes.
 Yes to all of that.
 Yeah.
 Having an issue list that in a repo that people can just add comments, praises, thank you, questions, suggestions for concepts to talk about and say like, “Hey, I have no clue what this means.
 Can you all talk about it?”
 Yeah, we'll talk about it.
 Twitter.
 Yes.
 Interact with those on Twitter.
-I believe our Twitter handle is TheKubelets.
+I believe our Twitter handle is @ThePodlets.

 [00:15:02] KN: Oh, we already have one.
 Nice.